itzzjb/MERN-Fullstack-Notes-App/README.md

 >[!IMPORTANT]
 > Front-end shouldn't contain critical details (users can inspect the code).
 It should only be a user interface to communicate with the back-end.
 Back-end is like a black-box for users.
 They can't see what's happening.
 It runs in a different machine, not in the browser.
 The front-end only can communicate with the back-end using Requests and Responses.
 (HTTP)

+## Is this a REST API ?

+REST API is also a backend-server, but it fulfills certain constraints.
+They are usually the servers that used by many different clients.
+So, they follow many rules and one of them is they don't contain any state.

+But this server will later contains states, because the user will be able to login, and for each login there will be a session in the database, and lets the server know that this user is logged in.
+This is a violation of the restful constraints.

+This is not a public public REST API, this is just our own backend server.
+This can only be used by a single client at a time.

+>[!TIPS]
+> We can build a public REST API using the same concepts and code used here by adding more functionalities.